savithriDevaraj/GetCleanData/CodeBook.md

 In the following 79 variables, '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
 "mean" indicates mean values, and "std" indicates standard deviation from the mean.
 The body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).

+All variables have been normalized to the respective time and frequency ranges, hence are unit-less.

 The following 't' variables denotes time domain signals, captured at 50 Hz.